florimondmanca/djangorestframework-api-key/README.md

 **`djangorestframework-api-key` allows server-side clients to safely use your API**.

-Server-side clients are third-party backends and services which does not have a user account but still need to interact with your API in a secure way.
+Server-side clients are third-party backends and services which do not have a user account but still need to interact with your API in a secure way.

 Intended to be: